 Libraries provide a means of sharing common declarations and code between separately compiled parts of a program, and between different programs.
-They are used by the compiler for the pre-compiled procedures which implement some of the extended types in OCCAM.
+They are used by the compiler for pre-compiled procedures such as those which implement some of the extended types in OCCAM.